The Amazing Spider-Man (film): Critical response

-The Amazing Spider-Man was the last Marvel Comics-based film that Roger Ebert reviewed before he died in 2013.
-He regarded it as "probably the second best" within the Spider-Man film franchise (after Spider-Man 2).

-According to Rotten Tomatoes' yearly lists (by using a weighted formula of the critics review in the site), it was placed number 32 on its list of the all-time best comic book films in 2012 and had fallen to 36th in 2013.
-CinemaScore's audience graded it an "A−" on an A+ to F scale.
+Metacritic, which uses a weighted average, assigns the film a score of 66 out of 100, based on 42 critics.
+Audiences polled by CinemaScore gave the film an "A−" on an A+ to F scale.

-Jordan Mintzer of The Hollywood Reporter felt that the film was satisfying, explaining that Webb directed with emotional and comedic touches and provided a darker depiction and a stronger romance than the original.
-Boyd Van Hoeija of Variety described the film as a "mostly slick, entertaining and emotionally involving recombination of fresh and familiar elements".
-A columnist of The Village Voice, Chris Pakham felt that the film was faithful to the comics and that "Garfield's spindly physicality evokes the Marvel illustrations of the 1960s."
-Conversely, Lou Lemenick of the New York Post wrote that the film was dull and uninspiring and felt that it did not compare to Batman Begins and was "a pointless rehash in the mode of Superman Returns."
-New Yorker critic Anthony Lane described the film as "running out of nimbleness and fun, and the promise contained in its title seems ever more tendentious."
-Kenneth Turan of the Los Angeles Times called the film "memorable in pieces but not as a whole" and said that its best element is the relationship between Peter and Gwen, while the Lizard "is not quite an opponent for the ages."
+Boyd Van Hoeija of Variety described The Amazing Spider-Man as a "mostly slick, entertaining and emotionally involving recombination of fresh and familiar elements".
+Jordan Mintzer of The Hollywood Reporter felt the film was satisfying and had a stronger romance than Spider-Man (2002), and he praised the emotional and comedic touches that Webb provided.
+Writing in The Village Voice, Chris Pakham said the film was faithful to the comics and that Garfield's "spindly physicality evokes the Marvel illustrations of the 1960s."
+Conversely, Lou Lemenick of the New York Post wrote that the film was "a pointless rehash in the mode of Superman Returns."
+New Yorker critic Anthony Lane described The Amazing Spider-Man as not "amazing" and "running out of nimbleness and fun".
+Kenneth Turan of the Los Angeles Times called the film "memorable in pieces but not as a whole" and said the Lizard "is not quite an opponent for the ages."
+He felt the film's best element is the relationship between Peter and Gwen.